wandb/docs/docs/guides/launch/setup_launch_kubernetes.md

 ```
 2. Add your W&B API key and the literal contents of your launch config (`launch-config.yaml`) to the Helm chart `values.yml` in  [`wandb/helm-charts/charts/launch-agent/`](https://github.com/wandb/helm-charts/blob/main/charts/launch-agent/values.yaml).
 For more information, see the [README.md](https://github.com/wandb/helm-charts/blob/main/charts/launch-agent/README.md).

-    For example, supposed you have a launch agent config file defined earlier in this page:
+    For example, suppose we use launch agent config file defined earlier in this page:

     ```yaml title="~/.config/wandb/launch-config.yaml"
     metadata: